Do You Know All 13 Light Red Wine Varieties?

 Nebbiolo

-Nebbiolo is one of Italy’s most famous grapes, known for its use in Barolo and Barbaresco.
-It’s a high tannin, light red wine that will dry out the front and insides of your cheeks.
-Nebbiolo smells like roses, clay and cherries.
+Nebbiolo is one of Italy’s most notable grapes and is famous for its use in Barolo and Barbaresco.
+It’s a high-tannin, light red wine that will dry out the front and insides of your cheeks.
+Wine from the Nebbiolo grape smells like roses, clay, and cherries.

 What does Nebbiolo taste like?
 Intense tannins, pepper, rose and savory red currant flavors.